 Enemy of the British?

-Despite New England rumors calling him a Tory, Schuyler was a target of the British.
-He lived under the threat of personal attack.
-General John Burgoyne's retreating forces burned Schuyler's country home in October 1777.
-He later rebuilt it, and it is open to the public.
+Despite rumors in New England labeling him a Tory, Schuyler was targeted by the British.
+He faced the threat of personal attack.
+In October 1777, General John Burgoyne's retreating forces burned down Schuyler's country home.
+He later rebuilt it, and now it is open to the public.

 Schuyler's Estate Home rebuilt

 In another incident in 1780, British agents attacked Schuyler's Albany mansion under cover of darkness.
 The attempt, whether kidnapping or murder, was thwarted.
 Following the incident, Schuyler was under the protection of a bodyguard of Continental Army soldiers.
-But he remained a target.
+However, he remained a target.
 On 7 August 1781, Schuyler foiled a kidnapping plot led by John Walden Meyers.
-It failed when Schuyler managed to flee his Albany mansion.
-The Albany mansion variously served as his home, Northern Army headquarters, political center, and business office.
+It failed when Schuyler managed to escape from his Albany mansion.
+The Albany mansion served variously as his home, Northern Army headquarters, political center, and business office.

 Schuyler Mansion in Albany